imerla1/bip39-python/readme.md

 only `python` Version >= `3.6`
 all used modules are part of standard library so we don't need to install any additional dependences.

-# Configuration File
-there is one main configuration file called `config.yaml` there are 2 main configurations
- - TestConfig
- - ProductionConfig

 # Run the code
 we need to pass only one command line argument to the code to run